 The fair value of equity securities traded in active markets is based on their quoted market prices at the end of the reporting date without any deduction for estimated future selling costs.
 The quoted market price used for securities held by the Fund is the current bid price and the quoted market price for financial liabilities is the current asking price.
-If a quoted market price is not available on a recognised stock exchange or from a broker/dealer for non-exchange-traded financial instruments, the fair value of the instrument is estimated using valuation techniques including use of recent arm's length market transactions, reference to the current fair value of other instruments that are substantially the same, discounted cash flow techniques, option pricing models or any other valuation technique commonly used by market participants.
+If a quoted market price is not available on a recognised stock exchange or from a broker/dealer for non-exchange-traded financial instruments, the fair value of the instrument is estimated using valuation techniques including of recent arm's length market transactions, reference to the current fair value of other instruments that are substantially the same, discounted cash flows techniques, option pricing models or any other valuation techniques commonly used by market participants.

-Financial liabilities are measured at amortised cost using the effective interest rate.
+Financial liabilities, other than those at fair value through the Statement of Profit or Loss and Other Comprehensive Income, are measured at amortised cost using the effective interest rate.